JesseGlick/bilevel-aggregator/README.md

 Three implementations are provided:

 - One for where the group key and the aggregation key are copy types.
+(Feature "copy")
 - One for where neither the group key nor the aggregation key is a copy type.
+(Feature "borrow")
 - One for where the group key is a copy type, but the aggregation key is not.
+(Feature "hybrid")